Star gazing, anyone?

 The Star Lab is a portable planetarium.
 In addition to a couple of adult supervisors, our small dome seats about 35 students and our large dome seats about 75.

 A George Fox representative gives a prepared presentation.
-Our most popular presentation topic is the constellations, featuring associated Greek and Roman stories, a description of how to find the constellations in our night sky, and the solar system & basic astronomy.
+Our most popular presentation topic is the constellations, featuring associated Greek and Roman stories, a description of how to find the constellations in our night sky, and the solar system and basic astronomy.
 Other presentations include the urban sky without drawn-in constellations, Greek mythology with cartoon-styled constellations, and/or the anatomy of the cell.
 Often more than one topic will be covered.
-In general, a 15 to 30 minute presentation works well for K-3rd grade and a 30 to 45 minute presentation works for older students.
+In general, a 15- to 30-minute presentation works well for K-3 students and a 30- to 45-minute presentation works for older students.
 Star Lab presentations are meant to supplement and support the teacher’s curriculum and not be used for entertainment or assemblies.